 Epidemiological Survey of Acoustic Neuroma: An Identification of Risk Factors in the United States

 You are being invited to participate in a research study titled “Epidemiological Survey of Acoustic Neuroma: An Identification of Risk Factors in the United States.”
-This study is being conducted by Jeffrey Bernstein, BA, Omid Moshtaghi, MD, Kareem Tawfik, MD, and Rick Friedman, MD, PhD, from the University of California – San Diego (UCSD).
+This study is being conducted by Jeffrey Bernstein, MD, Omid Moshtaghi, MD, Kareem Tawfik, MD, and Rick Friedman, MD, PhD, from the University of California – San Diego (UCSD).

 Participation in this study is entirely voluntary and involves only the completion of an online questionnaire.
 The questionnaire will take up to approximately 30 minutes to complete, and must be completed in one sitting.
-This questionnaire will ask about your medical history (including symptoms of acoustic neuroma; diagnoses of: cardiovascular disease, diabetes, asthma, allergies, exzema, hay fever; prior treatments for cancer; prior medical imaging or radiation exposure), places where you have lived, your work, and your habits.
+This questionnaire will ask about your medical history (including symptoms of acoustic neuroma; diagnoses of: cardiovascular disease, diabetes, asthma, allergies, eczema, hay fever; prior treatments for cancer; prior medical imaging or radiation exposure), places where you have lived, your work, and your habits.
 Your responses will be kept confidential and will not be shared with third parties.
 You do not have to answer every question if you do not want to, however, the more questions you answer, the more helpful your responses will be to our study.

 There is no direct benefit to you for participating in this research study.
 You will not be compensated for your time.
 However, if you do choose to participate, you will have our immense gratitude.
-Importantly, any further understanding we obtain about Acoustic Neuroma may someday help people to avoid developing this condition or serve to help doctors better treat this condition.
+Importantly, any further understanding we obtain about acoustic neuroma may someday help people to avoid developing this condition or serve to help doctors better treat this condition.

 RECRUITMENT SUPPLEMENT (FOR PATIENTS ONLY):

-If you are a patient with a history of Acoustic Neuroma, we wish to compare your responses with those of people in your life who do not have Acoustic Neuroma.
+If you are a patient with a history of acoustic neuroma, we wish to compare your responses with those of people in your life who do not have acoustic neuroma.
 This would serve as a control group.
 To accomplish this goal, at the end of your questionnaire, we will ask you to provide up to three (3) email address of close contacts.
 (Examples: a co-worker, your spouse, or a close neighbor.)
 This is an optional part of the study and is not required to participate.
 You will not be penalized if you choose to not provide close contacts.